mak/mlib/README.rst

  - winapi - various things related to windows api,

    - resolve api name from hash
+   - port of `CryptExportKey`/`CryptImportKey` returning object from `mlib.crypto`

  - bits - various things that operates on bits
  - hash - some old school hashes used in api resolving